-Business travellers make up a large proportion of the total travel and tourism industry globally.
+Business travelers make up a large proportion of the total travel and tourism industry globally.
 International travel statistics suggest that 1.3 million people travel for business every day in the U.S. alone.
-Business travel has grown globally with 2017 seeing $1.3 trillion being spent towards this area, with a predicted increase to $1.6 trillion in 2020 and an even further increase to $1.7 trillion in 2022.
+Corporate travel has grown globally with 2017 seeing $1.3 trillion being spent towards this area, with a predicted increase to $1.6 trillion in 2020 and an even further increase to $1.7 trillion in 2022.

-As you’ll see from the data below, businesses believe that travel adds to company growth and most employees see the opportunity to travel as a perk.
-This may be due to travellers using the travel opportunity to mix business with leisure.
-This can be seen with 40% business trips being extended for leisure purposes with 80% of employees trying to incorporate leisure activities in the trip duration.
+As you’ll see from the data below, organisations believe that travel adds to company growth and most employees see the opportunity to travel as a perk.
+This may be due to travelers using the travel opportunity to mix business with leisure.
+This can be seen with 40% of work trips being extended for leisure purposes with 80% of employees trying to incorporate leisure activities in the trip duration.

-1.3 million people travel for business every day in the U.S. alone.
+1.3 million people travel for work purposes every day in the U.S. alone.

-The number of female business travellers is growing by the day.
+The number of female corporate travelers is growing by the day.
 In the US, 45% of people traveling for business are women.

-Bleisure — the industry buzzword for travellers combining business and leisure — is on the rise, growing 20% from 2016 to 2017.
+Bleisure — the industry buzzword for travelers combining business and leisure — is on the rise, growing 20% from 2016 to 2017.

 More than 40% of business trips are extended for leisure purposes.